cesperian/5x5_jq_uploader/README.md

 # 5x5_jq_uploader

-This plug in can be used to instantly create a dropfile area and file queue with very little setup.
+This plug in can be used to create a dropfile area and file queue with very little setup.
 Uses Bootstrap for responsive layout and alerts.

 Demo page can be found [here](https://cesperian.github.io/5x5_jq_uploader/example/index.html).